 In most cases, it is the insurance company who pays the money won in a settlement.
 This is why they may try to get you to sign a document before you hire a lawyer that gives you only a fraction of money you deserve.

 After making sure the police report has been filed, gather all the information you have and contact a lawyer.
 Delaying this step can damage the quality of your case because evidence can be lost, damaged or destroyed.
 For example, trucking companies are allowed to destroy critical evidence after an accident if your lawyer does not send them a special document called a “spoliation letter”.
-Your lawyer should also inspect the body damage on all vehicles involved in an accident, this can be crucial in presenting a strong case.
+Your lawyer should also inspect the body damage on all vehicles involved in a collision, this can be crucial in presenting a strong case.

 To prove fault, your lawyer and his or her team will gather and analyze evidence.
-They will interview witnesses, the truck driver, trucking company management and others.
+They will interview witnesses, the commercial driver, trucking company management and others.
 They will get police or state patrol records and take legal steps to obtain relevant corporate documents.
 They will inspect the scene of the crash and all vehicles involved.
-Most of these cases require testimony by experts, including forensic engineers and other accident reconstruction specialists.
+Most of these cases require testimony by experts, including forensic engineers and other reconstruction specialists.
 Your lawyer is responsible for hiring these people and working with them to build you a winning case.

 Below is an accident reconstruction animation we had done for clients whose car was hit from behind by a semi-trailer truck.